jina-ai/finetuner/docs/concepts/callbacks.md

 ## EarlyStopping

-Similarly to the best model checkpoint callback, the early stopping callback measures a given metric at the end of every epoch.
+The `EarlyStopping` callback runs at the end of each training epoch and decides, based on user-provided criteria, if it should stop training and save the current model.

-Unlike the best model checkpoint callback, the early stopping callback does not save the best model;
+It takes `monitor` and `mode` parameters that work the same way they do for `BestModelCheckpoint` above.
-only the monitored metric is recorded between runs in order to assess the rate of improvement.
+However, instead of using this information to identify the best-performing model out of all epochs, it uses user-specified parameters at the end of each epoch to determine if it should terminate fine-tuning and save the current model.

 Below is some example output for a run with the early stopping callback followed by the output for the same run without the early stopping callback, and then the python code used to create the run.